 We can see the header value of above email and the DMARC validation is failed.

-We received a workaround which can be accomplished to reject the emails that fails with DMARC validation from redsift cyber security analysis .
+A workaround can be accomplished by creating a Transport Rule to reject the emails that fails with the DMARC validation.

 Create a Transport Rule: